alnaeini/CarSpeed/README.md

 First, download the data folder from [speedchallenge](https://github.com/commaai/speedchallenge).
 Then just run the speed_challenge.py (make sure tools.py and data folder are available in the same directory).

+## Future Improvement

+The model does not currently predict the car's speed accurately where there is no lane lines.
+This issue is most obvious in the testset and should be  addressed in the future improvements.